Breeding Dubia Roaches

 Materials Needed to Set Up a Dubia Roach Colony

-- Dubia Roaches – A 100 dubia roaches cost between $20 and $30.
+- Dubia Roaches – One hundred dubia roaches cost between $20 and $30.
 They are easy to find.
 Most local herp pet shops sell them, or you can buy them on Amazon.
 I recommend medium dubia roaches or large dubia roaches.
-These are very healthy.
+These are very healthy and are great for a starter colony.

-- Two large opaque lidded plastic containers (at least a 25-gallon storage tote) – The Sterilite 25-Gallon Ultra Tote is an excellent container.
-It is strong, opaque and has a tight-fitting lid.
+- Two large opaque lidded plastic containers You want to have at least a 25-gallon storage tote when breeding dubia roaches – The Sterilite 30-Gallon Storage Tote is an excellent container.
+It is strong, opaque, and has a tight-fitting lid.
+It is slightly larger than the recommended minimum of 25 gallons.

-- Empty cardboard egg crate – Alternatively, you can use toilet paper rolls or any other scraps of cardboard.
+- Empty cardboard egg carton – You will also need an empty cardboard egg carton.
+Alternatively, you can use toilet paper rolls or any other scraps of cardboard if you don’t have an egg carton handy.
 These provide extra dark hiding spots.
-You can pick some up here if you want a stock.
+Again, you can pick some up here if you want a good stock supply handy.

-- Heat Mats and thermostat – This ensures the temperature in the enclosure is kept at 90 F (the ideal temperature for breeding dubia roaches).
+- Heat Mats and thermostat – Heat mats and a thermostat ensure the enclosure temperature is kept at 90 F (the ideal temperature for breeding dubia roaches).
 The Zoo Med Repti Therm Under Tank Heater and iPower Thermostat works great.
-This is only needed when temperatures are below 90 F.
+This is only needed when temperatures are below 90 F. A ceramic heat emitter is ideal for your new dubia roach colony.

 - Spray bottle – You need to mist the enclosure weekly or more unless you live in a humid part of the world.
 Get one here.